Happyuky7/FlyModeGG/README.md

 # FlyModeGG
 FLYMODEGG ,it's a fly plugin for your server

+# NOTE: It is currently unsupported but is still compatible with 1.20 or higher.

 TERMINOS DE USO: BY USING THIS PLUGIN YOU AGREE THE FOLLOWING LEGAL TERMS

 You should not modify the add-in in any way.
 You should not call that the plug-in was coded by you.